mcdemarco/conclar/public/info.md

 ## Quick Reference

-Coming soon!
+This is a static version of the schedule.
+For the interactive app, please visit [schedule.boskone.org](https://schedule.boskone.org/).

+The quick reference is coming soon!
 For now, please consult the [main Boskone site](https://boskone.org/).

 ----